SamBuckberry/SamsKitchen/_texts/risotto-fennel-pea-spinach.md

 5. **Cook the risotto:**
    - Start adding the warm stock, one ladleful at a time, stirring frequently.
 Wait until the stock is mostly absorbed before adding the next ladleful.
 Continue this process for about 18-20 minutes, or until the rice is creamy and just tender.

-6. **Add the peas:**
+6. **Add the peas and spinach:**
-   - About 5 minutes before the risotto is done, add the peas.
+   - About 5 minutes before the risotto is done, add the peas and spinach.
 Stir to combine and continue cooking until the peas are tender and the risotto is done.

 7. **Finish the risotto:**
    - Remove the pan from the heat and stir in the butter and grated Parmesan cheese.
 Season with salt and pepper to taste.